jscherff/cmdbd/README.md

 * **`HttpBodySizeLimit`** is the maximum size in bytes of the request body.
 * **`AllowedContentTypes`** is a comma-separated list of allowed media types.

+#### USB Metadata Settings (`metausb.json`)
+Contains vendor names, product names, class descriptions, subclass descriptions, and protocol descriptions for all known USB devices.
+This file is generated from information provided by `http://www.linux-usb.org/usb.ids` and is updated automatically from that site every 30 days.

 ### Startup
 Once all configuration tasks are complete, the daemon can be started with the following command: